 After 33 Years Teaching Others, I Became The Student

 I don’t know exactly how I found J.T.
-O’Donnell and CareerHMO.
-Once I discovered it, however, and after only brief consideration, I signed up and got to work.
+O’Donnell and Work It Daily.
+Once I discovered it, however, and after only brief consideration, I signed cup and got to work.
 In the meantime, I was lucky enough to have J.T. be assigned to be my e-mail career coach.
-Without going into detail, let me just say that I felt that I had gotten my money’s worth within 48 hours of signing up for CareerHMO’s services.
+Without going into detail, let me just say that I felt that I had gotten my money’s worth within 48 hours of signing up for Work It Daily services.

 I had always been intrigued by the idea of coaching even though until I engaged J.T.’s services, I had never had the benefit of a coach myself.
 Coaching in its many guises (life coaching, executive coaching, career transition coaching, etc.) has become a regular part of the modern landscape in the last decade.
 In fact, many corporations and non-profit organizations now routinely engage executive coaches to assist their leadership teams, and a good coach paired with a willing client can make for some pretty magical outcomes.